 The District shall arrange for individual instruction to students of legal school age who are not able to attend classes because of a physical or emotional disability.
 Parents should contact the school administration regarding procedures for such instruction.
-Applications must be approved by the Superintendent.
+Applications must receive approval by the Superintendent.
 The District will provide homebound instruction only for those confinements expected to last at least five days.

-Applications for individual instruction shall be made by a physician licensed to practice in this State.
-A physician must: certify the nature and existence of a medical condition; state the probable duration of the confinement; request such instruction; present evidence of the student's ability to participate in an educational program.
+Applications for individual instruction shall be made by a licensed physician in this State.
+A physician must certify the nature and existence of a medical condition; state the probable duration of the confinement; request such instruction; present evidence of the student's ability to participate in an educational program.